LabCIF-Tutorials/AndroidStudioEmulator-cmdConfig/README.md

 generic_x86_64_arm64:/ $ cd /storage/emulated/0/Android/data/<app dir>
 ```

-However, there are 4 links that can be used as alternative paths to reach the public data dir:
+However, there are 4 links that can be used as alternative paths to `/storage/emulated/0/` and, therefore, to reach the public data dir:

 ```
 /